BioSchemas/bioschemas.github.io/_useCases/Chemistry.md

 Finding information about chemicals is an open challenge.
 There are plenty of databases that have been collecting properties in central places, but at the same time there is a long list of databases and smaller and larger website with essential information about these chemicals, their properties, their use cases, that are not currently systematically aggregated.
 Bioschemas is the door to the long tail of chemical information, opening niche databases and overviews of chemical information found on websites.
 The `MolecularEntity` and `ChemicalSubstance` profiles will allow us to recognize chemical information.

-The `MolecularEntity` profile should support data discovery using standard features such as its name, both informal and IUPAC standardised name, formula, and structure using representations such as InChI, InChI Key, and SMILES.
+The `MolecularEntity` profile should support data discovery using standard features such as its name, both informal and IUPAC standardised name, formula, and structure using representations such as InChI, InChIKey, and SMILES.
 When distinguishing between search results, it is helpful to have information such as the molecuar weight and any known connections to reacation, diseases, and roles played for example as a drug.

 The `ChemicalSubstance` profile should support data discovery using standard features such as its name and chemical composition.